RPBCACUEAIIBH/TouchBar/README.md

 - It has twitch suppression which is a form of advanced parallel debouncing that suppresses fast oscillation of a pad, but immediately passes trough change on any other pad then the last one.
 (This is done to prevent false tap reading and thus snapping when barely touching the edge of a pad, such as placing/removing your finger from the touchbar, or swiping very lightly.
 False taps ware fairly common without this feature.
 Simple debouncing as it is commonly done for buttons would limit swipe speed...)

+Update v2.1.0:
+- Added support for ESP8266 micros, with it's own pins, and with MPR121 touch module.

 Update v2.0.0:
 - Mostly rewrote it for more flexibility extracting the settings to 2 new classes, which can be used by more then one TouchBar objects, thus saving memory, and making mode changes really simple.
   (Because of this it's no longger compatible with sketches written using previous versions, which is why I made it v2.0.
 My appoligies if this breaks your program, you can roll back to previous version using git tag.)